Grigore Tocilescu

-Grigore George Tocilescu (26 October 1850 – 18 September 1909) was a Romanian historian, archaeologist, epigrapher and folkorist, member of Romanian Academy.
+Grigore George Tocilescu (26 October 1850 – 18 September 1909) was a Romanian historian, archaeologist, epigrapher and folkorist, and member of the Romanian Academy.

 He was a professor of ancient history at the University of Bucharest, author of Marele Dicționar Geografic al României (The Great Geographical Dictionary of Romania), general secretary of the Romanian Ministry of Teaching and multiple times senator, with conservative political views.
 Tocilescu is one of the first Romanian historians who focused on the study of civilizations in ancient Dacia.
 As a folklorist he collaborated on the publication of a folkloristics compendium.

 Life

 Education

-After finishing the primary and secondary school Ploieşti, Tocilescu went to Bucharest where he graduated at the Saint Sava National College.
+After finishing primary and secondary school in Ploieşti, Tocilescu went to Bucharest where he graduated from the Saint Sava National College.
 He then studied in universities in Prague and Vienna, where he obtained the Doctor of Philosophy title and the license to practice law.
 Back in Romania, in 1881 he became professor of ancient history and epigraphy at the University of Bucharest.